-In severe cases, alcohol withdrawal can also result in life-threatening seizures and hallucinations.
+In severe cases, alcohol withdrawal can also result in life-threatening seizures and hallucinate.
 For this reason, medical intervention is strongly encouraged when you are attempting to stop drinking.
-Targeted medication can not only ease withdrawal and make you feel more comfortable but prevent life-threatening consequences.
+Targeted medication can not only ease withdrawal and make you feel more comfortable but also prevent life-threatening consequences.

 Prevalence of Alcohol Withdrawal Insomnia

-Alcohol withdrawal insomnia is extremely common in people recovering from an alcohol use disorder.
-Roughly half of all people going through withdrawal will experience this symptom, though some people are at greater risk than others.
+Alcohol withdrawal insomnia is prevalent in people recovering from an alcohol use disorder.
+Roughly half of people experiencing withdrawal will experience this symptom, though some people are at greater risk than others.

 As the severity of alcohol use disorder increases, so does the risk of insomnia.
-In addition, alcohol users who smoke, have co-occurring depression or anxiety, or who specifically used alcohol as a sleep aid are much more likely to experience this troubling symptom.
+People who drink alcohol, smoke, have both depression and anxiety or use alcohol as a sleep aid are much more likely to have this troublesome symptom.